 From a statistical viewpoint, entropy can be defined as follows.

-Entropy is the probability4)In fact, the logarithm of the probability. that something occurs in a certain state, i. e., with a certain configuration or order of its components.
+Entropy is the probability5In fact, the logarithm of the probability. that something occurs in a certain state, i. e., with a certain configuration or order of its components.

-Currently, many physicists and chemists prefer to speak of entropy as a measure of energy dispersal, rendering the energy unusable.5)Frank Lambert, Entropy site. http://entropysite.oxy.edu/entropy_isnot_disorder.html
+Currently, many physicists and chemists prefer to speak of entropy as a measure of energy dispersal, rendering the dispersed energy unusable.6Frank Lambert, Entropy site. http://entropysite.oxy.edu/entropy_isnot_disorder.html An example of such dispersed energy is that lost to friction as heat, like that which renders a perpetual-motion machine impossible.

 Physical, chemical and biological sciences explain that everything is composed of other smaller things, with a few exceptions, such as some of the most elementary particles, quarks.
 Even an electromagnetic field like light or radio waves is composed of photons.
 To understand the word “composed”, one can imagine an assembly of molecules or grains of something.
 If you interchange two identical molecules, you have a different system but one which you cannot distinguish from the first.
 One macro-state (like a bowl of sugar) is said to be composed of different, indistinguishable micro-states (because we do not know where the individual grains are – nor do we care).
 The number of interchangeable micro-states can be quite large.
 The probability of a macro-state’s occurring is a function of the number of indistinguishable states and so is its entropy.